Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/conceptual/microsoft-graph-api-app-authorization.md

 ###Get the app authorized
 To get your app authorized, you must get the user to sign in to Azure Active Directory.
-To do so, you need to send the user, along with your app info, to the Azure Active Directory account login page to sign in to his or her Office 365 account.
-Once the user is signed in, and consents to the access permissions granted for the app if the user has not done so already, the app will receive an authorization code required to acquire an OAuth 2.0 access token.
+To do so, you need to send the user, along with your app information, to the Azure Active Directory account login page to sign in to his or her Office 365 account.
+Once the user is signed in, and consents to the access permissions granted for the app (if the user has not done so already), the app will receive an authorization code required to acquire an OAuth 2.0 access token.

 You can easily enable this procedure by using one of the many [Azure AD Authentication Libraries (ADALs)](https://msdn.microsoft.com/en-us/library/azure/jj573266.aspx).

-Here, we outline the essential steps at the protocol level as applied to the unified API.
+Here, we outline the essential steps at the protocol level as applied to the Microsoft Graph API.
 And we refer you to [Authorization Code Grant Flow](https://msdn.microsoft.com/en-us/library/azure/dn645542.aspx) for general discussions of the subject.

 At the protocol level, authorizing an app starts from submitting an HTTPS GET request against the following URL: